cloudlinux/libcare/README.rst

    executing them first.

 .. _`ptrace(2)`: http://man7.org/linux/man-pages/man2/ptrace.2.html
+.. _libcare-doctor: docs/libcare-doctor.rst

 Now the patient executes patched versions of the functions.

+For more details follow to the `Patching <docs/internals.rst#Patching>`__ chapter of the internals.

 Will my patches re-apply if I restart the process?
 --------------------------------------------------

 Not at the moment.
-We only track start of the new processes for the tests, see code in ``tests/execve``.
+We only track start of the new processes for the tests, see `here <tests/execve/README.rst>`__.

 Does live patching affect performance?
 --------------------------------------